A Project of UKIVAS, the Vasculitis Rare Disease Group of the UK and Ireland.

 In 2010, two randomized controlled clinical trials were published (Jones et al; Stone et al), showing that depletion of B cells using an anti-CD20 monoclonal antibody (Rituximab), in combination with corticosteroids, with or without low dose cyclophosphamide, was as effective at inducing remission as traditional cyclophosphamide-based regimens.
 Rituximab is preferred to cyclophosphamide in cases of on-going chronic infection, malignancy, or in young patients who wish to preserve their fertility.
 There is evidence that Rituximab is particularly effective in relapsing and refractory disease.

-The MYCYC trial, comparing mycophenolate mofetil to cyclophosphamide in the induction of remission in ANCA-associated vasculitis will report in 2013.
+The MYCYC trial, comparing mycophenolate mofetil to cyclophosphamide in the induction of remission in ANCA-associated vasculitis, results are still awaited.

 Methotrexate induction therapy can be used but should be reserved for disease with no systemic organ involvement and no tissue destruction.